NervanaSystems/aeon/doc/source/provider_localization.rst

 localization
 ============

-The object localization provider (``type=localization``) is designed to work with the Faster-RCNN model.
+The object localization provider module (``type=localization``) is designed to work with the Faster-RCNN model.
 The manifest should include paths to both the image but also the bounding box annotations:

 .. code-block:: bash
+    @FILE   FILE
     /image_dir/image0001.jpg    /annotations/0001.json
     /image_dir/image0002.jpg    /annotations/0002.json
     /image_dir/image0003.jpg    /annotations/0003.json